 And while the stars of the show are the blazers and eyes, I would be remiss not to give you all the details.
 A good eye is easy to accomplish, but you can’t forget about the rest of your face — a stand-out color deserves a killer highlight (celebrity makeup artist Nam Vo gave me this tip) and contour.

 Onto contour!
-A very necessary step for me, as I don’t have naturally defined cheekbones.
+A very necessary step for me, as I do not have naturally defined cheekbones.
 She uses the same Radiant Creamy Concealer in the Dark Coffee shade to contour my face, cheeks and the side of my nose, blending it in with the Bronzing Powder in Casino.
 To set everything, Parks uses loose setting powder and rolls it around my face with a botan kabuki brush.
 Finally, she adds some warmth back into my face with Sun Wash Diffusing Bronzer in shade Falaises.
-A little bit of Blush in shade Sex Appeal is tapped onto my cheekbones, and voilà, I have been transformed into my biggest potential.
+A little bit of blush in shade Sex Appeal is tapped onto my cheekbones, and voila, I have been transformed into my biggest potential.

 Get the Look: Single Eyeshadow in Tropic, Single Eyeshadow in Zambezi, Velvet Eyeliner in Curacao, Lip Liner Pencil in Borneo, Afterglow Lip Balm in Clean Cut, Oil-Infused Lip Tint in Orgasm, Pageboy Blowout Lashes in Kiss, all NARS.

-Sometimes when I glance around the office I feel as though I am inside a zoo.
+Sometimes, when I glance around the office I feel as though I am inside a zoo.
 Animal prints have crept their way into the mainstream and are here to stay this summer.
 Dip your toes into the trend without fully committing with a snakeskin blazer.
 My dark eyeshadow look strayed me far away from my usual “no-makeup” makeup look, but it was a welcome change.
-Say hello to my alter-ego, although she’s far too edgy to wave back.
+Say hello to my alter-ego, although she is far too edgy to wave back.